 This article aims to evaluate the concept of industrial attachment and work placement and its related benefits.

 Undertaking industrial attachment and work placement in vocational education come with several benefits.
 These include gaining knowledge.
-Knowledge gained can be enriched by new perspectives, experience and commercial awareness through industrial attachment (Davies, 2014).
+Knowledge gained can be enriched by new perspectives, experience, and commercial awareness through industrial attachment (Davies, 2014).
 This contributes to a graduate obtaining knowledge and skills from other sources apart from the classroom.
 Also, key skills can be developed through industrial attachment and work placement.
-Key employable skills which include problem – solving, team work, effective communication, time management among others can be learnt and improved upon through industrial attachment (Walter, 2012).
-Subsequently, new skills can also be learnt especially in the case of coping with pressure related with work.
+Key employable skills which include problem–solving, teamwork, effective communication, and time management among others can be learned and improved upon through industrial attachment (Walter, 2012).
+Subsequently, new skills can also be learned especially in the case of coping with pressure related to work.

 Another benefit of industrial attachment and work placement helps the individual to explore other career options.
 In this case, the student is able to try out exactly what goes on in a particular line of work as well as identify the varying roles and responsibilities available in a particular industry of work.
-Based on this, the individual is able gather new ideas about other career options that they may wish to venture into on a full time basis or as a side job.
-Furthermore, industrial attachment and work placement contributes to increasing the level or extent to which a fresh graduate can secure a job in a rather highly competitive job search environment.
-Industrial attachment and work placement not only provide the graduate with added skills and knowledge but also provides a competitive advantage when during the application for a job (Awojobi, 2002).
+Based on this, the individual is able to gather new ideas about other career options that they may wish to venture into on a full-time basis or as a side job.
+Furthermore, industrial attachment and work placement contribute to increasing the level or extent to which a fresh graduate can secure a job in a rather highly competitive job search environment.
+Industrial attachment and work placement not only provide the graduate with added skills and knowledge but also provide a competitive advantage during the application for a job (Awojobi, 2002).

 This implies that graduates who undertake industrial attachment and work placement get the opportunity to travel and work in different and unfamiliar environments.
-This helps provide them with the idea and concept of learning from different cultures as well as interact with people from diverse ethnic environment (Chappell and Johnson, 2003).
-Clearly, such situations help train global citizens who are poised at making contributions that help improve the products and services of the businesses they find themselves in, in future.
+This helps provide them with the idea and concept of learning from different cultures as well as interacting with people from diverse ethnic environments (Chappell and Johnson, 2003).
+Clearly, such situations help train global citizens who are poised to make contributions.
+That helps improve the products and services of the businesses they find themselves in, in the future.
 Also, industrial attachment and work placement may be well paid.
 As such, a vocational student can use such funds to pay for part of their tuition and cost of living.
 However, this is not always the case.

-It is important to know that a high quality industrial attachment and work placement must have qualities such as teaching the student new skills; highlighting the required set of skills for the industry; providing an avenue for the student to explore different career ideas whilst connecting with experts to provide advice and networking; providing ample information on the requirements of the particular career and its sector; demonstrate an interest in the type of work; provide evidence of motivation to undertake that work; and last but not the least provide a contact the student can ask for assistance as a referee (Chappell and Johnson, 2003).
+This is important to know that a high-quality industrial attachment and work placement must-have qualities.
+Such as teaching the student new skills, highlighting the required set of skills for the industry, providing an avenue for the student to explore different career ideas whilst connecting with experts to provide advice and networking, providing ample information on the requirements of the particular career and its sector, demonstrate an interest in the type of work, provide evidence of motivation to undertake that work, and last but not the least provide a contact the student can ask for assistance as a referee (Chappell and Johnson, 2003).

 Industrial attachment and work placement are integral aspects of the education and learning process for all students including vocational students at London School of Management Education (LSME).
-We endeavour to liaise with industries and workplaces to ensure that our students get the opportunities to apply the knowledge and skills they have learnt.
-This tends to be an effective tool that can be used to bridge the gap between technical knowledge and the required skills to excel within any industry that a student wishes to work within upon completion.
+We endeavor to liaise with industries and workplaces to ensure that our students get the opportunities to apply the knowledge and skills they have learned.
+This tends to be an effective tool that can be used to bridge the gap between technical knowledge.
+The required skills to excel within any industry that a student wishes to work within upon completion.

 Hope to see you next week with another interesting article.